Mario0051/PeraPera/README.md

 1. Run the tool once: `python perapera.py`
 2. Open the newly created `perapera_config.ini`.
-3. Ensure the `game_data_directory` path points to a folder with a `master` directory and a `meta` file.
+3. Ensure the `game_data_directory` path points to a folder which contains a `master` directory and a `meta` file.
 The tool will attempt to auto-detect this.

 ## Workflow